magebase/base-infra/infra/bootstrap/README.md

 The bootstrap process is now automated as part of the GitHub Actions workflow:

-1. **SSO Setup**: Creates AWS organization accounts
+1. **Bootstrap**: Uses the trussworks module to create S3 and DynamoDB resources
-2. **Bootstrap**: Automatically runs in the development account to create S3 and DynamoDB resources
+2. **State Management**: Keeps local statefile that only manages bootstrap resources
 3. **Infrastructure Deployment**: Uses the bootstrapped backend for state management

 ### Manual Bootstrap (if needed)